Censor (2021 film)

-Censor is a 2021 British psychological horror film directed by Prano Bailey-Bond.
-It was produced from a screenplay by Bailey-Bond and Anthony Fletcher.
-The film stars Niamh Algar, Nicholas Burns, Vincent Franklin, Sophia La Porta, Adrian Schiller and Michael Smiley.
+Censor is a 2021 British psychological horror film directed by Prano Bailey-Bond, who co-wrote the screenplay with Anthony Fletcher.
+It stars Niamh Algar, Nicholas Burns, Vincent Franklin, Sophia La Porta, Adrian Schiller (in his final film appearance), and Michael Smiley.

 Censor had its world premiere at the 2021 Sundance Film Festival on 28 January 2021.
 It received the Méliès d'Or for Best European Fantastic Film.